Ricoh Guides

 Building a Recipe on the GR IIIx

-Here's a practical warm film recipe to start with:
+A warm film recipe to get your hands dirty with:

 - Set Image Control to Positive Film